 More than this though, as I spent longer amounts of time in this room towards the end of term, I realised just how fab it is – 2 massive windows, windows on 2 sides of the room, masses of storage – in the form of cupboards, draws, shelves etc. plus (the most exciting part for a stationery geek like me) a cupboard with a few, unopened new pieces of stationery – like a box of 288 colouring pencils!!
 I mean, they’ll be ruined or have disappeared before long – but for now, they are like treasure.

 This morning I went into the school to start setting up my classroom.
 I initially spent a good 3 hours clearing out rubbish from every nook and cranny imaginable, before starting work on the rest of the room.

 After another hour or so, I had managed to cover a couple of my displays – one which has a much loved Penguin Classics theme.
 After taking advice from a fellow tweeter and teacher this morning, she told me to have displays that are not just of student work.
-So my Penguin Classics corner is a bit of a fun and a piece of love and attention for, and designed by, myself – and something that will not become outdated or mistreated (it’s hidden behind my desk!)
+So my Penguin Classics corner is a bit of fun and a piece of love and attention for, and designed by, myself – and something that will not become outdated or mistreated (it’s hidden behind my desk!)

 Furthermore, I set up some filing systems and put labels on all my drawers – ready for the term to begin.

 There’s still a lot of work to do but for now, I’m pretty happy with the progress – and more than anything, I’m ecstatic to finally own my room, and have a space that is totally mine.

 I realise that I am going to be spending a lot of time in my room, which is why I want to make it my own.
 I’d love to hear from other people what their rooms are like and what their favourite thing in their room is.
 Let me know!